Welland Creative is the trading name of Welland Marketing Ltd

 18.1.
 The Customer agrees to abide by rules regarding acceptable use of the Web Hosting service:

 18.1.1.
-The Customer agrees to abide by the separate terms and conditions of the Acceptable Usage Policy, available on request.
+The Customer agrees to abide by the terms and conditions of the Acceptable Usage Policy.

 18.3.
 Welland Creative may, from time to time, temporarily withdraw Service for the purpose of making enhancements available to the Customer and for maintenance or support issues.

 18.4.
-The Web Hosting service will be provided on the basis of reasonable usage for server load, disk space and bandwidth:
+The Web Hosting service will be provided on the basis of reasonable usage for disk storage space, bandwidth and server load:

 18.4.1.
-Reasonable usage of the Web Hosting service will provide a maximum of 20GB of monthly bandwidth and 2GB of disk space unless otherwise stated.
+Reasonable usage of the Web Hosting service will provide a maximum of 20GB of storage and 1TB of monthly bandwidth unless otherwise stated.

 18.5.
 Where the Customer’s website exceeds reasonable usage, Welland Creative may offer to provide the Customer with a higher capacity service at an agreed increased fee.
 In circumstances where the server load is much higher than expected, Welland Creative may either (a) offer the Customer a bespoke Web Hosting solution at an agreed increased fee or (b) if an agreed solution is not found the Web Hosting service may be terminated at no cost to either party.